How to get a permit to build a driveway or vehicle crossing to link your property to the road.

 If your driveway is for a new house, you can use a copy of the building plan with the relevant details drawn in.
 If no plans are available, a good quality hand-drawn plan, showing all relevant dimensions will suffice.

 When you submit a site plan or sketch it must meet the requirements of a standard drawing.
-The City of Greater Bendigo Construction standards page explains these requirements for urban and retrofit driveways, urban and rural swale crossings, industrial vehicle crossings and more.
+Our construction standards webpage explains these requirements for urban and retrofit driveways, urban and rural swale crossings, industrial vehicle crossings and more.

 Paying for your permit

 An invoice will be sent to you for payment after a permit is issued.
 Please note that payment cannot be accepted prior to a permit being issued.

 Once a permit is issued this payment is non-refundable, so if you receive a permit but decide to not proceed with the works the application fee will still apply.